 7 factors to consider in deciding whether to repair or replace

 - You roof’s age is one of the most important considerations.
 Most asphalt shingles have a lifespan of about 15 – 30 years.
 If the roof is damaged but most of it is still in good shape, a spot repair may make sense.
 But, if the roof is approaching (or past) 20 years old, replacing it may be the better way to go long-term.

 - If there’s a leak somewhere, an inspection will help you determine how widespread it is.
 Often, roofs will leak along flashing points.
 If this is the case, and the leak is isolated, a quick repair may be all that is necessary.
 If the roof is leaking in several places, a roofing replacement may be in order.

 - Give some thought to how long you intend to be in the home.
 If you’re planning to sell in the next few years, and the roof is in generally good condition, it may make more sense to have repairs done.

 - If you opt to replace your roof, you may be able to incorporate environmentally-friendly features that qualify for local or federal tax credits to offset the cost.
 Also, new materials are generally more energy efficient, last longer, and perform better so an upgrade is desirable long-term.

 - If you’re replacing your roof, you may find that the type and/or quality of roofing material you use can qualify you for significant discounts on your homeowner’s insurance policy.
 Materials that are more resistant to fire or wind and hail damage will often result in lower rates.

-- If you’re thinking about replacing your roof, don’t forget to consider some of the associated “hidden costs”, including gutter replacement or landscape damage.
+- If you’re thinking about replacing your roof, don’t forget to consider “hidden costs”, including gutter replacement or landscape damage.
 A reputable roofing contractor will produce a comprehensive estimate detailing all of the project’s costs.